lowquark/zinc/concept/ir.md

 When a subroutine is called with arguments, those arguments are present in a block of registers known as __input registers__.
-The block is shared by both arguments and return values of the subroutine, so there are as many input registers as there are arguments or return values, whichever is more.
+The block is shared by both arguments and return values of the subroutine, so there are as many input registers as there are arguments or return values, whichever requires more.
 Input register names start with an 'i' and are followed by a non-negative integer indicating their argument/return value index.

 The following snippet returns the sum of its arguments in its first return value, and the difference